-- 1.2.1 The first priority of this ESF is the preservation of life and property. - 1.2.2 It provides for the development and maintenance of the Wisconsin Emergency Police Services (EPS) program. - 1.2.3 It establishes policy direction for state public safety activities prior to and during disasters or acts of terrorism in the state of Wisconsin.
-These types of incidents may produce consequences that will quickly overwhelm the capabilities of local governmental units. - 1.2.4 Under the direction of the Wisconsin Homeland Security Council (HSC) and the Wisconsin Department of Justice/Wisconsin Statewide Information Center (WI DOJ/WSIC), goals and strategies for Wisconsin's protection are developed.
-Implementation is accomplished through the involved state and federal agencies in
+- 1.2.1 The first priority of this ESF is the preservation of life and property. - 1.2.2 It provides for the development and maintenance of the Wisconsin Emergency Police Services (EPS) program. - 1.2.3 It establishes policy direction for state public safety activities prior to human-caused, technological, or natural disasters.